reinert/requestor/README.md

 ### ⚙️ Set up your Session

-Requestor features a configurable client `Session`.
+Requestor features a configurable client [Session](#session).
 There we *set default request options* that apply to all requests.
-Also, we are able to *cache and share data* through the `Store`.
+Additionally, since the `Session` is also a [Store](#store), we can use it to *save and retrieve data*, sharing state among components that rely on that session if necessary.
 Eventually, we can *reset the session state* at any time.

 ```java